ctrl-plus-w/express-sequelize-typescript-template/README.md

 - `dev:db:update` : Like the `db:update` command without having to build the sources
 - `link` : Check for eslint linting errors

-Two additional scripts are provided :
+Three additional scripts are provided :
 - `clean` : Remove the `/dist` folder
 - `compile` : Compile the Typescript into Javascript
 - `postcompile` : Changes the Typescript aliases path to relative paths